markwk/business-model-canvas/slides/slides.md

 ###

+- Startup founders are optimists.
+We tend to assume rather than validate.
-Startups tend to place an *overemphasis* on deliverables and product and an *underemphasis* on users and customers.
+- Startups tend to place an *overemphasis* on deliverables and product and an *underemphasis* on **users, customers and value**.

 ::: notes